pachterlab/gget/docs/src/en/elm.md

 Path to DIAMOND binary (str).
 Default: None -> Uses DIAMOND binary installed with `gget`.

 `-o` `--out`
-Path to the folder to save results in, e.g. path/to/directory.
+Path to the folder to save results in (str), e.g. "path/to/directory".
 Default: Standard out; temporary files are deleted.

 **Flags**
 `-u` `--uniprot`